MicroLEDs

 Spatial variation in the emission spectrum

 An in-array single pillar was observed using the same data acquisition as the previously displayed out-of-array pillar.
-Again, we observe in this spectrum image, a spectrum for every point scanned, which allows for emission band mapping of the GaN, InGaN, and point defect bands, as well as an estimation of In content by position across the pillar surface.
-Here we see an estimate of indium content in InxGa1-xN content of between 11 and 19%.
+Again, we observe the spectrum for every point scanned in this spectrum image, which allows for emission band mapping of the GaN, InGaN, and point defect bands and estimation of In content by position across the pillar surface.
+Here, we see an estimate of indium content in InxGa1-xN of between 11 and 19%.

 Several interesting observations can be made in this comparison of in- vs. out-of-array microLED pillars.
-In the out-of-array device, the overall intensity is coming from the edge, as one might expect since the quantum well is being excited directly.
-While for the in-array device, the intensity is more evenly distributed across the surface.
+In the out-of-array device, the overall intensity comes from the edge, as expected, since the quantum well is excited directly.
+Meanwhile, the intensity is more evenly distributed across the surface of the in-array device.
 Observing spectra from various positions further reveals an enhancement in the overall intensity of the in-array device, especially in the 500 – 600 nm range where multiple smaller peaks are present.
 The differences are perhaps even more obviated by the color band images of the GaN, InGaN, and point defect bands.
-In these images, the array influence produces very different emission map for each excitation position.
+In these images, the array influence produces very different emission maps for each excitation position.

 Once the array's influence on light generation is understood, it is common to explore the emission anisotropy as a function of wavelength to determine whether a microLED is feasible for implementation in a display device.
-To do this, we employ the wavelength- and angle-resolved CL (WARCL) technique that includes wavelength information along with angular.
+To do this, we employ the wavelength- and angle-resolved CL (WARCL) technique, including wavelength information and angular.
 This reveals any preferential direction of emission and allows for the observation of photonic bandgaps.

 Here is a side-by-side comparison of WARCL frames at several wavelengths.
-The weaker emission in the direction normal to the pillar is present in both the out- and in-array LEDs.
-However, an interesting behavior is present for the in-array demonstrating the usefulness of the WARCL technique for microLED arrays.
+The weaker emission in the direction normal to the pillar is present in the out- and in-array LEDs.
+However, an interesting behavior is present for the in-array, demonstrating the usefulness of the WARCL technique for microLED arrays.

 Further information on the photonic crystal behavior of micro-pillar arrays can be found here.